 Do dogs dream?

-Puppies spend more time in REM.
-During this stage, it is thought puppies process and merge what they are learning every day into behaviors they will follow.
+Puppies spend more time in REM, and most experts think that during this stage, puppies process and merge what they are learning daily into the behaviors they will follow.

 Interestingly, smaller dogs tend to dream more than their larger cousins.

 Some dogs shake while they sleep.
 While shaking can signify health problems such as hypothyroidism, pain, chills, and gastrointestinal discomfort, it’s typical behavior for most dogs.

 Dogs that suffered trauma and puppies removed from their moms too soon may shake in their sleep.

 If you observe your dog shaking while sleeping, calmly call his name and gently pet or touch him to reassure the dog that everything is OK.
 Do not shout or shake them awake!

 It’s unclear whether dogs have nightmares, but given that many rescues and dogs that have suffered severe physical and emotional trauma shake in their sleep, a little assurance goes a long way.

 Nearly half of Americans’ dogs sleep in bed with their owners.
 And they tend to use several typical dog sleeping positions with owners.
 You may wonder why my dog sleeps on me, why does my dog sleep between my legs, why does my dog sleep touching me, or why my dog sleeps on me and not my husband?